arnif/kodemon/README.md

 and in your python program add 'from kodemon import kodemon' then you can use the @kodemon decorator above the function you wish to monitor.

-Last but not least run these commands from this repostory to use the server and API, in addition we've provided a simple view to see the data.
+Last but not least clone this repo and run these commands to use the server and API, in addition we've provided a simple view to see the data.

-API + SERVER
+SERVER + API
 =========
     cd kodemon-api
     npm install